juijs/vue-graph/README.md

 ## Events

+There are three types of events for the drawing object, outside and inside the axis area.

 | Outside axis | Inside axis | Drawing object | Description |
 | ---------------- | -------------- | -------------- | ----------- |